 The Office of Planning and Research has updated the CEQA Guidelines for this purpose by adding a new section 15064.3 to the Guidelines, which became effective statewide July 1, 2020.
+CEQA

-CEQA Guidelines section 15064.3(a) defines VMT as the amount and distance of automobile travel attributable to a project.
+Guidelines section 15064.3(a) defines VMT as the amount and distance of automobile travel attributable to a project.
 CEQA Guidelines section 15064.3, subdivision (b), establishes criteria for evaluating a project's transportation impacts under CEQA.
-CEQA Guidelines § 15064.3(b)(1) states that for land use projects, VMT exceeding an applicable threshold of significance may indicate a significant impact.
+CEQA Guidelines section 15064.3(b)(1) states that for land use projects, VMT exceeding an applicable threshold of significance may indicate a significant impact.
 As noted above, a lead agency has the discretion to choose the most appropriate methodology to evaluate VMT, including whether to express the change in absolute terms, per capita, per household, or any other measure.
-For purposes of establishing VMT thresholds, the County has chosen to treat unincorporated areas inside USAs and unincorporated areas outside of the USAs (rural areas) as separate regions.
+For purposes of establishing VMT thresholds, the County has chosen to treat unincorporated areas inside Urban Service Areas and unincorporated areas outside of the Urban Service Areas (rural areas) as separate regions.
 The County has also established that the average VMT for rural unincorporated County is 32 VMT per capita.
-Rural projects that generate a-d) The project is a 3-lot residential subdivision in rural unincorporated Santa Clara County.
-The project would generate 31.8 ADT, which is above the screening threshold.
-However, simply exceeding the 24 ADT threshold does not necessarily mean that a project will have a significant impact.
-The VTA regional travel demand model computes an average VMT per capita of 32.2 for residential uses in rural areas in the unincorporated County.
-As per California Air Recourses Board (CARB) 2017 Climate Change Scoping Plan, 15% reduction in light-duty VMT will be needed for the State to achieve its greenhouse gas reduction goals.
-Therefore a per capita VMT reduction threshold of 15% would be 27.4 VMT/capita for a new 3-lot subdivision in rural unincorporated County.
-Utilizing the VTA VMT tool [https://vmttool.vta.org/] the project would result in 32 VMT/capita.
-This is above the 15% reduction threshold.
-Due to its location in rural Santa Clara County, significantly far away from transit and other amenities, Travel Demand Management strategies to reduce VMTs are not feasible for the project.
-However, the per capita VMT for the project does not exceed the existing per capita VMT for rural county, and the cumulative increase in VMT for the County resulting from this project is negligible (less than .1 % of the total unincorporated county Home-based VMT).
-Therefore, the impact is less than significant.
+Rural projects that generate less than 32 VMT per capita can be presumed to have less than significant impact.